 How Shared Ideas May Hinder Lobbying Success: British Preference Formation in the G20.

-Forthcoming.
+2019.
 Cambridge Review of International Affairs (peer-reviewed)

 Reforming International Organizations: How Partisanship Shapes State Preferences towards the World Bank.

 Forthcoming.
 Global Governance (with Eugénia da Conceição-Heldt). (peer-reviewed)

 Framing Policy Visions of Big Data in Emerging States .